 If a student is late to class without a pass, the teacher and student will discuss why.
 If the student is late to class a second time, the teacher will warn the student that if they are late again, they will be assigned a lunch detention.
 Two lunch detentions will be assigned after their sixth tardy.

 Note: Students are tardy for 1st period at 7:45.
+Please expect longer wait times in the drop-off line the closer you get to 7:35.

 CAFETERIA